 The department is continuing to work to modernise, simplify and improve the planning system to ensure that essential infrastructure and services that the community needs can be delivered in a streamlined way.
-Further work on the Infrastructure SEPP is planned for 2018.
-This will address changes to some divisions which were exhibited but not included in this package.

 Community guide (January 2008)